The QATSPY Sports Page 4 Golfers

-These points presets the left and right Brachio-Radialis Muscle which is a particularly unique muscle in the golf swing sequence since these muscles can pronate and supinate and flex (or bend) the forearms at the elbow.
-The Thenars are unique in that they are the strongest and most dexterous muscles in the wrist action in the golf swing that have direct contact with the golf club handle.”
+These points presets the left and right Brachio-Radialis Muscle which is a particularly unique muscle in the entire golf swing sequence since these muscles can pronate and supinate and flex (or bend) the forearms at the elbow.
+The Thenars are unique in that they are the strongest and most dexterous muscles in the wrist action and in the golf swing that have direct contact with the golf club handle.”

 Colonel Hall: I treat my right arm like a navigator for support, along just for the ride.

 Boatright: That was the same philosophy of my grandfather.
 The left leads and the right rides.
 That is the only way I remember my grandfather’s golf swing technique.
 Left- Leads; Right- Rides.

 Question No. 5